 Geography Markup Language (GML) is focused on the description of geographic content.
 It is not a presentation standard.
 GML entities (features) do not carry properties like line thickness or colour.
 GML relies on other languages and standards like KML, SVG for graphical presentation.
 GML was not developed to draw maps.

-GML is a specification of the Open Geospatial Consortium and a standard of the International Standards Organization (ISO).
+Galdos is one of the creators of GML, which is a specification of the Open Geospatial Consortium and a standard of the International Standards Organization (ISO).
 The current designations for these standards are:

 - OGC – Version 3.2.1